Squamish culture: Historical and cultural context

 An important distinction is to be made about Sḵwxwú7mesh culture.
 With the history of colonization and assimilation strategies.
 Sḵwxwú7mesh culture has been drastically changed from their pre-European contact.
 Despite these attempts, their culture remains intact and thriving.
 Some cultural practices and customs are not done in the same fashion, but still occur.
 These could be things like the construction of cedar bark clothing; modern clothes are worn just like the rest of Canadian society, but the art of cedar bark weaving is still passed on and cedar bark clothing is still made.
-It is important to understand that though the practices of the Sḵwxwú7mesh have changed, many still continue, some the same as before, and some only slightly changed.
+While the practices of the Sḵwxwú7mesh have changed, many still continue, some the same as before, and some only slightly changed.

 Architecture and dwellings

 There architecture in traditional homes is similar to Coast Salish style dwellings called a "longhouse".
 The housing structures are made from cedar planks, posts, and ties.
 Historically extended families would live in a longhouse, with different branches of the kinship living in different quarters of the house.
 Larger houses would have been built to accommodate and host large amounts of guests in ceremonies, festivals, or potlatching.
-Typical sizes would be around 30 feet wide, 40 feet long and from 19–13 feet high.
+Typical sizes would be around 30 feet wide, 40 feet long and from 19 to 13 feet high.

 The house posts on one side would stand slightly taller than the other, giving the roof a small pitch or shed look.
 Within the house, these house posts would be carved into figures of ancestors depicting legendary events or other family history such as family rights in fishing, hunting, or gathering.
 Beams crossed the house posts, where wood planks would sit to create the roof.
 Within the house, wooden platforms formed along the walls holding families living and sleeping quarters.
 With this architectural style, houses could be built onto each other end to end extending the length of the longhouse.
 This gave rise to the term "longhouse".

 Different types of homes once existed in a typical village, depending on size.
-Some villages houses a few or handful of houses, where others operated with dozens of houses, all homes to many different families.
+Some villages house a few or handful of houses, where others operated with dozens of houses, all homes to many different families.
 The larger longhouses were used for large potlatches or gatherings, and other longhouses were used exclusively for spiritual ceremonialism.
 These are Potlatch Houses or tl'e7enkáẃtxw.
 In the old village of X̱wáýx̱way, a large longhouse was measured at 200 feet long by 60 feet wide where 11 families lived in the house, numbering around 100 people.
 In 1875, over a thousand people were invited by Supple Jack to be a part of a large potlatch.
 Another large longhouse was at Chi'ch'elxwikw', measuring 50 feet by 20 feet.

 These dwelling, holding spiritual and cultural significance are still used for traditional gatherings and ceremonies.
 The architectural style has also been incorporated into modern buildings in the communities.